-Zwartfontein farm refers to Remainder of the Farm Zwartfontein No. 792, which is located about halfway between Malmesbury and Wellington and almost halfway between the R45 (Malmesbury Road) and the R44
+Zwartfontein farm refers to Portion 8 of the Farm Zwartfontein No. 792 and Remainder of the Farm Zwartfontein No. 792, which is located about halfway between Malmesbury and Wellington and almost halfway between the

-(Gouda Road) within the Swartland Municipality, Western Cape Province (Figure 1).
+R45 (Malmesbury Road) and the R44 (Gouda Road) within the Swartland Municipality, Western Cape Province (Figure 1).
 The farm is approximately 255.85